 Why are most of these camouflaged clothes not designed for deer?

 More importantly, why do hunters still buy them?
+Why are we saying the camo is designed to trick hunters?

 To understand better why hunter camo is not really designed to hide from deer, you need to understand a few simple things: